The second main section of Zakeke 3D product configurator consists of the composer.

 The main options which can be set are the followings:

 - Show objects, to show the 3D assets we want to be seen in the final scene for that specific attribute;

 - Hide objects, to hide the 3D assets we don't want to appear on the final scene for that specific attribute;

 - Set object material, to set a particular material to the selected object;

 - Set sub-object material, to set a particular material to the selected sub-object;

-- Set material color, to set a specific color to the selected object or sub-object;
+- Set material colour, to set a specific colour to the selected object or sub-object;

 - Move camera, that allows selecting a pre-made camera position for the option of the selected attribute.

 At the moment when you associate one action to the corresponding elements, you can use the wildcards to select a group of assets with prefixes or suffixes in common.